canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

 ### Working around not having the `HTMLMediaElement` when pre-loading

-As the `HTMLMediaElement` is only playing the content when actually loading, not pre-loading, we decided the following modifications:
+As the `HTMLMediaElement` is only playing the content when actually loading, not pre-loading, I decided the following modifications:

 1. For a few modules, they now can function with **AND** without an `HTMLMediaElement` yet.
-In the cases where an `HTMLMediaElement` hasn't been provided to it yet, they behave in a not-yet-ready state as if an `HTMLMediaElement` will be provided to it in the future.
+In the cases where an `HTMLMediaElement` hasn't been provided to it , they behave in a not-yet-ready state as if an `HTMLMediaElement` will be provided to it in the future coincidentally with actual playback.

-   For example, the two `ITextDisplayer` implementations will store but not display on screen subtitles synchronized with the media element until... a media element has actually been provided through its `attachMediaElement` method (which may be called when/if the application finally decide to actually load that preload).
+   For example, the two `ITextDisplayer` implementations will store subtitles but not display them on screen synchronized with the media element until... a media element has actually been provided through its `attachMediaElement` method (which may be called when/if the application finally decide to actually load that preload).